javadbat/jb-input/README.md

     <div slot="start-section">before</div>
 </jb-input>
 ```

 ## Other Related Docs:

-- see [jb-input-react](https://github.com/javadbat/jb-input-react) if you want to use this component in react
+- see [jb-input-react](https://github.com/javadbat/jb-input-react) if you want to use this component in react.

-- see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/master/docs/component-list.md) for more components
+- see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/master/docs/component-list.md) for more components.

 - use [Contribution Guide](https://github.com/javadbat/design-system/blob/master/docs/contribution-guide.md) if you want to contribute in this component.